jmstipanowich/MovieRecommendations/README.md

 - Five similar movies to "Toy Story" from the neighboring users in the KNN model with ratings were:

-Title/Rating:
+Men in Black (a.k.a.
+MIB) (1997)/5.0,
+Forrest Gump (1994)/5.0,
+Star Wars: Episode IV - A New Hope (1977)/5.0, Pinocchio (1940)/4.5, and Mrs. Doubtfire (1993)/3.5

-- Five similar movies to "Toy Story" from the function-based built out recommendation system with ratings were:
+- Five similar movies to "Toy Story" from the function-based, built out recommendation system with ratings were:

 SORI: Voice from the Heart (2016)/5.0,
 Rivers and Tides (2001)/5.0,
 Presto (2008)/5.0,
-All the Vermeers in New York (1990)/5.0,
-My Left Eye Sees Ghosts (Ngo joh aan gin diy g.../5.0,
+All the Vermeers in New York (1990)/5.0, and My Left Eye Sees Ghosts (Ngo joh aan gin diy g.../5.0

 ## Recommendations for Further Analysis